-CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and façade articulation integrates within the streetscape.
-Ensure materials, colours and façade articulation, including the size and spacing of windows, integrates within the streetscape.
-Ensure new dwellings and visible additions complement the historic buildings in the precinct.
-Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings.
-Bland design such as sheer or plain rendered façades.
-Large areas of glazing facing the street.
-V X Integrate with heritage streetscapes V X X X X X X X X X X X X X X X X X X X X X FRONT BOUNDARY TREATMENT • To ensure the height and design of front fences is appropriate to the era of the dwelling and integrates within the streetscape.
-Ensure the retention of original front fences where heritage overlays apply.
-Ensure low (up to 1.2m) front fences that are appropriate to the era and design of the dwelling behind.
-High solid front fences.
-Fence designs that are inappropriate to the era and design of the dwelling.
-Avoid high front fences CAR PARKING STRUCTURES To minimise the loss of front gardens and the dominance of car parking structures.
-To ensure basement garages do not increase the visual bulk of buildings.
-Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence.
-Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m.
-Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street.
-Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling.
-Basement ramps that commence at the street frontage.
-Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street.
+- To encourage front fences that maintain views of front gardens. - To ensure fences in front of heritage properties are appropriate to the era and design of the house. - Ensure fences higher than 1.5m are transparent. - Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height on the neighbouring properties. - High solid front fences. - Fence designs that are inappropriate to the era and design of the dwelling.

+Avoid high front fences

+CAR PARKING STRUCTURES

+- To minimise the loss of front gardens and the dominance of car parking structures. - To ensure basement garages do not increase the visual bulk of buildings. - Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence. - Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m - Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street. - Driveways and car parking structures that dominate the front setback or obscure views of the dwelling. - Adjoining garage doors facing the street in side-by-side townhouses. - Basement ramps that commence at the street frontage. - Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street. - Driveways, basements and ramps that cover the extent of the site.

 Location of car parking structures